 DEI has produced hundreds of millions of seed clams for coastal communities.

-DEI has assisted fishermen and other entrepreneurs create new aquaculture opportunities.
+DEI assists fishermen and other entrepreneurs create new marine economy-based opportunities.

 DEI’s marine education program makes relevant scientific exploration part of pre-K to 12 grade education